ht-timchen/ht-timchen.github.io/index.md

 Before joining Adelaide, I had the honor of working with [Prof. Patrick Baudisch](https://hpi.de/baudisch/home.html) (HPI), [Prof. Takeo Igarashi](https://www-ui.is.s.u-tokyo.ac.jp/~takeo/) (U of Tokyo), [Prof CT Lin](https://profiles.uts.edu.au/chin-teng.lin) (UTS), and [Dr. Li-Yi Wei](https://www.liyiwei.org) (Adobe Research) across various research fields including Human-Computer Interaction, Computer Graphics, Brain-Computer Interface, and AI/ML.

 ### Recent activities
+- Feb 2025: Will serve as an AC (Health) for CHI 2026
 - Feb 2025: The IMAGENDO team was awarded the [AEA Ignite Grant](https://www.aea.gov.au/news/aea-ignite-grants-support-nationally-significant-research) (~$500k)!
 - Feb 2025: Dileepa's paper on contrastive learning for ordinal ranking got accepted to CVPR 2025
 - Feb 2025: Will serve on the jury committee for SIGGRAPH 2025 posters
 - Jan 2025: 2 papers about learning and training in VR were accepted to CHI 2025
 - Dec 2024: The IMAGENDO team was awared an NHMRC idea project (10% success rate, ~$2M)!
 - July 2024: Will serve as an AC for VR 2025
-- July 2024: Will serve as an AC for CHI 2025
+- July 2024: Will serve as an AC (Interaction with Device) for CHI 2025
 - June 2024: Served on the jury committee for SIGGRAPH 2024 Poster